hercules-ci/flake-compat-ci/README.md

 ### `flake-compat-ci`

-This is a stop-gap solution for flakes CI with stable Nix 2.3 and stable Hercules CI.
+This was a stop-gap solution for flakes CI with stable Nix 2.3 and stable Hercules CI before it supported flakes natively.
+An up to date hercules-ci-agent is enough to evaluate flakes, and you can make use of the [`herculesCI`](https://docs.hercules-ci.com/hercules-ci-agent/evaluation) flake output attribute in order to customize the default behavior.

+Consider switching to the [`hercules-ci-effects`](https://flake.parts/options/hercules-ci-effects) flake-parts module, which adds more useful functionality using the module system.
+Flake-parts lets you integrate many other useful modules as well.

+<details><summary>Old readme</summary>

 It provides the `lib.recurseIntoFlake` function, which tells nix-build and Hercules CI which attributes to traverse for a given flake.